-Built in 1915, Osterville Bay School is the oldest school building still in operation on the Cape.
-Each morning a student is selected to pull the rope to ring the bell for the start of school.
+Built in 1915, Osterville Bay School was the oldest school building still in operation on the Cape until June of 2008.
+Each morning a student was selected to pull the rope to ring the bell for the start of school.

 The driveway of the Osterville United Methodist Church is lined with lovely Bartlett Pear trees.